 Jerry Jacobs Jr.

-Jeremy M. Jacobs Jr. is co-chief executive officer of Delaware North, one of the most admired and largest privately held companies in the world.
-Delaware North has revenues of $3 billion and more than 60,000 employees serving half a billion customers on four continents.
-As co-CEO of the company, Jacobs provides stewardship to the nearly 100-year-old Delaware North and its operating companies, which include industry leaders in food and retail operations at airports and sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, and gaming operations both in North America and around the globe.
-In addition, the company recently acquired Patina Restaurant Group, a leader in the premium segment of the restaurant and catering industry and operates restaurants and manages catering and food service operations at high-profile venues in New York, California, Las Vegas and Orlando.
+Jeremy M. Jacobs Jr. is Co-Chief Executive Officer of Delaware North, a hospitality and food service company that is one of the most admired family-owned and operated companies in the world.
+Delaware North has annual revenues of $3 billion and more than 60,000 employees, and they serve half a billion customers annually on four continents.
+As Co-CEO, Mr. Jacobs provides stewardship to the 100-year-old Delaware North and its operating subsidiaries, which include industry leaders in food and retail operations at airports and sports venues, sports facility ownership and management, operations of parks and major tourist attractions, hotel ownership and management, and gaming operations.
+The company recently acquired Patina Restaurant Group, a leader in the premium segment of the restaurant and catering industry that operates restaurants and manages catering and food service at high-profile venues such as Rockefeller Center in New York, the Emmy Awards Governors Ball in Los Angeles, and Walt Disney World in Orlando.

-Jacobs also participates in numerous industry organizations, including the Global Sports Summit and the U.S. Travel CEO Roundtable.
-Due to his leadership in the travel and tourism industry, Jacobs was recently appointed by the Secretary of Commerce to the Department of Commerce Travel and Tourism Advisory Board.
-The Travel and Tourism Advisory Board advises the Secretary of Commerce on matters related to the travel and tourism industry in the United States, including travel and tourism policies, travel facilitation and infrastructure and the National Travel and Tourism Strategy and its continued efforts to attract 100 million international visitors to the U.S. by 2021.
+Mr. Jacobs is active in numerous industry organizations including the Global Sports Summit and the U.S. Travel CEO Roundtable.
+The Secretary of Commerce appointed him to the Department of Commerce Travel and Tourism Advisory Board, which advises the Secretary on matters related to the travel and tourism industry in the United States, including travel and tourism policies, travel facilitation and infrastructure, and the National Travel and Tourism Strategy.

 Mr. and Mrs. Jacobs reside in East Aurora, New York.
 They have two children, Melissa and Jeremy III.